mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 - Verify that the study runs
 - Verify that no information is recorded and sent when private browsing mode is active

+**Not showing in `about:addons`**

+- Install the add-on as per above
+- Verify that the study runs
+- Verify that the study does not show up in `about:addons` (note: only signed study add-ons are hidden)

 ### Note: checking "sent telemetry is correct"

 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) log output from the add-on.